 Non-MCU Marvel Movies and the Multiverse

-That opens the (parallel worlds) door to any and all Marvel movies ever made, being canonically folded into the MCU.
-It’s why Chris Evans could return to the MCU not as Steve Rogers or one of his Variants, but as Johnny Storm of the Fantastic Four.
+That opens the (parallel worlds) door to any and all Marvel movies ever made now being canonically folded into the MCU.
+(Especially when magic—intentionally or not—can bring in anyone from anywhere at any time.)
+It’s why Chris Evans could return to the MCU not as Steve Rogers or even one of his Variants, but as Johnny Storm of the Fantastic Four.
 As could another former Johnny Storm, Black Panther‘s Killmonger himself, Michael B. Jordan.

 The Future of the MCU’s Multiverse

-Doctor Strange gave us a taste of what the multiverse is all about, both good and bad.
+Doctor Strange‘s movies have shown us what the multiverse has to offer, both good and bad.
 The Ant-Man movies showed us how another dimension could upend the world as we know it.
-And Avengers: Endgame made good on that promise by manipulating time and reality to save the universe.
-Now WandaVision and Loki have expanded the multiverse in ways that have fundamentally changed the MCU.
-In ways, we don’t even fully appreciate or know just yet.
-And that’s just the start.
+Avengers: Endgame made good on that promise by manipulating time and reality to save the universe.
+And WandaVision, Loki, and Spider-Man: No Way Home have expanded the multiverse in ways that have fundamentally changed the MCU forever.
+And we don’t even fully appreciate or know how deep those changes are.

-Marvel’s multiverse will only bring more chaos and villains to (this) Earth’s mightiest heroes as the MCU goes forward.
+Marvel’s multiverse will only bring more chaos and villains to every version of Earth’s mightiest heroes as the MCU goes forward.
 From Ant-Man and the Wasp: Quantumania and Loki season two, the MCU is diving headfirst into infinite possibilities.
-And each step the franchise takes down that road, the more complex the path gets.
-But knowing where it’s coming from will help keep the road clear moving forward.
+And with each step the franchise takes down that road, the more complex all those many paths will get.
+But knowing where they are all coming from will help keep the road clear moving forward.

 …We think.
 It’s not always easy to keep track of infinite dimensions and worlds.
 Even He Who Remains needed the TVA to do that.

-Originally published August 30, with updates on September 13, 2021.
+Originally published on August 30, 2021.